pablo-benito/SOWFA-installation/README.md

 Finally we can launch the `cmake` command.
 As you can see in the example below, with the first 3 arguments we declare the compilers for C, C++ and Fortran that we want to use.
 If you use gcc/gfortran those lines are not needed, but, if you use a different compiler you should change those three lines accordingly.
 The C++ parts of OpenFAST need a 2011 C++ standard compliant compiler.
 For GCC, this means at least GCC 4.8.1.
 The `DCMAKE_INSTALL_PREFIX` argument controls the destination path of the OpenFAST compilation.
 You have to put there the path to folder where you want to install OpenFAST.
+The flag `FPE_TRAP_ENABLED` must be ON, otherwise, SOWFA simulations will crash with a floating point exception during OpenFAST initialization (thanks to [@mchurchf](https://github.com/mchurchf), [@ewquon ](https://github.com/ewquon) and [@hjohlas](https://github.com/hjohlas) for their help with solving this)

 The two final arguments are needed in order to couple OpenFAST with OpenFOAM.